heidihuang-wav/quartz/content/Journal/2024/Reflections from 3rd year of college.md

 Though I’m still not the best at texting (sorry to my friends who are reading this!), I hope to focus on maintaining and nurturing meaningful relationships.
 Because, ultimately, ==it’s the people who make Berkeley feel like home.==

-On growing into myself: I had a conversation with [Alexey Guzey](https://guzey.com/), who said people don’t change much, they just become more themselves—and I think I agree.
+On growing into myself: I had a conversation with [Alexey Guzey](https://guzey.com/), who said people don’t change much, they just become more themselves—and I think I agree[^1].
 ### Physical Health
 #### Lifting
 - Ever since I [[Yearly/2022 Initial Goal Setting|started lifting]], I've stayed really consistent with it, even throughout the three months I spent in Taiwan.